trueMiskin/unstable-unicorns/thesis/3-related-work.md

 \label{alg:w}
 \end{algorithm}

-Before we start with describing the algorithm, we must define what is the individual.
+The whole algorithm is based on individuals in the population.
 The individual is the solution to the problem.
 In this section, the individual is a bit string.
 Other representations of the individual will be used later.